Ga language

-Ga is a Kwa language spoken in Ghana, in and around the capital Accra.
-There are also some speakers in Togo, Benin and Western Nigeria.
+Ga is a Kwa language spoken in Ghana, in and around the capital Accra, by the Ga people.
+There are also some speakers in Togo, Benin and western Nigeria.
 It has a phonemic distinction between three vowel lengths.

 Classification

 Ga is a Kwa language, part of the Niger–Congo family.
 It is very closely related to Adangme, and together they form the Ga–Dangme branch within Kwa.

 Ga is the predominant language of the Ga people, an ethnic group of Ghana.
-Ethnic Ga family names (surnames) include Owoo, Lartey, Nortey, Aryee, Poku, Lamptey, Tetteh, Ankrah, Tetteyfio, Laryea, Ayitey, Okine, Bortey, Quarshie, Quaye, Quaynor, Ashong, Kotei, Clottey, Nai, Sowah, Odoi, Maale, Ako, Adjetey, Annang, Addo, Yemoh, Abbey and Adjei.
+Ethnic Ga family names (surnames) include Owoo, Lartey, Lomo, Nortey, Aryee, Lamptey, Tetteh, Ankrah, Tetteyfio, Laryea, Ayitey, Okine, Bortey, Quarshie, Quaye, Quaynor, Ashong, Kotei, Clottey, Nai, Sowah, Odoi, Maale, Ako, Adjetey, Annang, Yemoh and Abbey.

 Geographic distribution

 Ga is spoken in south-eastern Ghana, in and around the capital Accra.
 It has relatively little dialectal variation.
 Although English is the official language of Ghana, Ga is one of 16 languages in which the Bureau of Ghana Languages publishes material.